 - Click View installed updates.

-- You have now updates list opened up.
-Sort all items in date-wise manner by clicking “Installed on” column head.
+- You have the list of all updates opened up.
+Sort all items in a date-wise manner by clicking “Installed on” column head.

 - Remove all newly installed updates, if any.
 Reboot the machine when you’re done.

-Use PC Settings metro application to restore back default factory settings.
+Use the PC Settings Metro application to restore back default factory settings.

 - Press Windows Key + X, select Control Panel.

-- Type “Refresh” in Search box located in upper right corner.
+- Type “Refresh” in the Search box located in the upper right corner.

 - Click Action Center icon.

-- This opens up a full-screen Metro app called PC Settings.
+- It opens up a full-screen Metro app called PC Settings.